catseye/Tamsin/doc/Tamsin.markdown

     | main = any & any.
     + a
-    ? expected any token, found EOF
+    ? expected any token but found EOF

 ### Optional rules ###